nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests a list of persons ([UC05](#use-case-uc05---list-all-persons), [UC06](#use-case-uc06---find-persons-by-criterias)).
+1. User requests a list of persons ([UC05](#use-case-uc05---list-all-persons), [UC06](#use-case-uc06---find-persons-by-criteria)).
-2. ResearchRoster shows a list of persons.
+2. ResearchRoster shows the list of persons.
-3. User requests to randomly assign list of persons into sample groups.
+3. User requests to randomly assign the list of persons into sample groups.
 4. ResearchRoster assigns the list of persons into sample groups by adding study group tags to each record.

     Use case ends.